thegworld/gtx-browser/docs/testing/web_platform_tests.md

 ## Reviewing tests

-Anyone who can review code and tests in Chromium can also review changes in [external/wpt](../../third_party/blink/web_tests/external/wpt) that will be automatically upstreamed.
+Anyone who can review code and tests in GTx Browser can also review changes in [external/wpt](../../third_party/blink/web_tests/external/wpt) that will be automatically upstreamed.
 There will be no additional review in web-platform-tests as part of the export process.